jon-xu/scSplit/README.md

    c) This step could be memory consuming, if the number of SNVs and/or cells are high.
 As a guideline, building matrices for 60,000 SNVs and 10,000 cells might need more than 30GB RAM to run, please allow enough RAM resource for running the script.

-   d) Typical runtime for this step is within 1 hour, depending on the nature of the data and the resources being allocated.
+   d) Typical runtime for this step is about one hour, depending on the nature of the data and the resources being allocated.

 ### 4. Demultiplexing and generate ALT P/A matrix
    a) Use the two generated allele counts matrices files to demultiplex the cells into different samples.
 Doublet sample will not have the same sample ID every time, which will be explicitly indicated in the log file